-- (a) The appointment of College employees, other than appointments to academic posts or to posts which are determined to be academic-related, shall be supervised by the following College Officers, in collaboration with the Human Resources Manager and (where the Human Resources Manager so advises) an ad hoc committee: - (i) The Warden: the Warden's Secretary and secretarial staff. - (ii) The Sub-Warden: the Sub-Warden's Secretary. - (iii) The Chaplain: the Junior Deans for Welfare; the Reed Rubin Organist and Director of Music and Director of College Music; the Chapel Administrator; the Verger; the College Nurse. - (iv) The Development Director: the Development Office Staff. - (v) The Domestic Bursar: the Bursars' secretarial staff; the Accommodation Manager; the Conference Manager and conference staff; the Steward; the Human Resources Manager; the Personnel and Payroll Administrator; the Housekeeping staff; the Lodge Porters; the Common Room staff (apart from the Butler); the Hall staff; the Chef and the Kitchen staff; the IT Director, the Web and Media Officer, and the information technology staff; the Nursery Manager and the Nursery staff; and the Maintenance staff. - (vi) The Domestic Bursar and the Steward of Common Room: the Butler. - (vii) The Domestic Bursar and the Estates Bursar and Land Agent: the College Surveyor. - (viii) The Estates Bursar and Land Agent: the Estates secretarial staff. - (ix) The Finance Bursar: the College Accountant, the Finance staff. - (x) The Garden Master and the Domestic Bursar: the gardens staff and the grounds staff. - (xi) The Librarian: the Archivist, the Library Staff. - (xii) The Principal of Postmasters: the Deputy Principal of Postmasters.

-(xiii) The Senior Treasurer of the Amalgamated Clubs and the Domestic Bursar: the Groundsman and Boatman.

-(xiv) The Senior Tutor: the staff of the Academic Office.
+- 1. - (a) The appointment of College employees, other than appointments to academic posts or to posts which are determined to be academic-related, shall be supervised by the following College Officers, in collaboration with the Human Resources Manager and (where the Human Resources Manager so advises) an ad hoc committee: - (i) The Warden: the Warden's Secretary and secretarial staff. - (ii) The Sub-Warden: the Governance Officer. - (iii) The Chaplain: the Junior or Associate Chaplains; the Welfare Adviser; the Junior Deans for Welfare; the Reed Rubin Organist and Director of Music and Director of College Music; the Chapel Office and Choir Manager; the Verger; the College Nurse. - (iv) The Development Director: the Development Office Staff. - (v) The Domestic Bursar: the Bursars' secretarial staff; the Accommodation Manager; the Conference Manager and conference staff; the Steward; the Human Resources Manager; the Personnel and Payroll Administrator; the Housekeeping staff; the Lodge Porters; the Common Room staff (apart from the Butler); the Hall staff; the Chef and the Kitchen staff; the IT Director, the Web and Media Officer, and the information technology staff; the Nursery Manager and the Nursery staff; and the Maintenance staff. - (vi) The Domestic Bursar and the Steward of Common Room: the Butler. - (vii) The Domestic Bursar and the Estates Bursar and Land Agent: the Clerk of Works. - (viii) The Estates Bursar and Land Agent: the Estates secretarial staff. - (ix) The Finance Bursar: the College Accountant, the Finance staff. - (x) The Garden Master and the Domestic Bursar: the gardens staff and the grounds staff. - (xi) The Librarian: the Archivist, the Library Staff. - (xii) The Principal of Postmasters: the Deputy Principal of Postmasters. - (xiii) The Senior Treasurer of the Amalgamated Clubs and the Domestic Bursar: the Groundsman and Boatman. - (xiv) The Senior Tutor: the staff of the Academic Office. - (b) The College Officers responsible for appointments are empowered to fill any staff vacancy on terms and conditions applying to those members of staff who

-- (b) The College Officers responsible for appointments are empowered to fill any staff vacancy on terms and conditions applying to those members of staff who are on leave or whose employment has terminated, and to recruit additional staff for periods not exceeding four weeks to fill some temporary needs. - (c) Any proposal to increase the complement of permanent staff, or to recruit additional staff for periods exceeding four weeks, or to vary the employment terms and conditions applying to any member of staff must be referred to the Finance Committee or any sub-committee of the Finance Committee appointed for this purpose in the first instance.
+- are on leave or whose employment has terminated, and to recruit additional staff for periods not exceeding four weeks to fill some temporary needs. - (c) Any proposal to increase the complement of permanent staff or to recruit additional staff for periods exceeding four weeks must be referred to the Finance Committee or any sub-committee of the Finance Committee appointed for this purpose in the first instance.